cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/engage/get-started-with-viva-engage/file-storage.md

 # Viva Engage file storage overview

-Files uploaded to posts in Viva Engage networks in Microsoft 365 are stored in SharePoint.
-Files in community posts are stored in the document library that backs up the community; storyline posts are stored in a hidden library in the creator’s OneDrive.
+In Microsoft 365, files uploaded to posts in Viva Engage networks are stored in SharePoint.
+Files in community posts are stored in the document library that backs up the community.
+Storyline posts are stored in a hidden library in the creator’s OneDrive.

 - Learn about [File Storage for storyline posts](https://learn.microsoft.com/viva/engage/eac-storyline#file-storage-for-storyline)
 - Learn about [Viva Engage and Microsoft 365 groups](https://learn.microsoft.com/viva/engage/engage-microsoft-365-groups)